 Cooking has always been our Head Chef’s passion and from a very young age Steven Cross cooked at home with his mother, who is also a chef.
 After leaving school he went straight to South Downs College where he studied catering for four years.

-Steven really loved college and the food he produced.
-He was rewarded with work placements in Buckingham Palace and Windsor castle, which was a great opportunity and a great honour working with some very talented chefs.
+Steven relished his time studying at college.
+He was rewarded with work placements in Buckingham Palace and Windsor Castle, where he worked alongside some very talented chefs.

-After leaving college Steven focused on the highest level possible in fine dining and started working within AA rosetted establishments and Michelin star restaurants.
-This was extremely hard work, but Steven loved the challenge, Steven has worked in such places as 36 On The Quay and JSW, in Petersfield.
+On leaving college Steven focused on gaining experience at the highest level and worked within AA rosetted establishments and Michelin star restaurants.
+Although extremely hard work, Steven loved the challenge.
+Steven worked in such places as 36 On The Quay in Emsworth and JSW in Petersfield.

 From summer 2016 Park Community School kitchens are now using seasonal, local and organic produce.

 Ensures that no child, no matter what school or age need go hungry during the holidays.